mlapehn/rails-bog-app/README.md

 </details>
 <br>

 Your routes tell your app how to direct **HTTP requests** to **controller actions**.
-Define your `root` route and your creatures `index` route to refer to the index method in the creatures controller:
+Define your `root` route and your creatures resource routes to set up all of the routes we'll need for the app:

 <details>
   <summary>Hint:</summary>